Yonathan Daza Player Props: Rockies vs. Phillies

 Yonathan Daza At The Plate

-- He has not hit a long ball in his 17 games this season.
+- He has not gone deep in his 18 games this season.

-- He has scored in six games this season (35.3%), but has had no multi-run games.
+- He has scored in seven games this year (38.9%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.